How To Get Rid of Furniture In Japan: An Easy Guide

 ジモティ , or Jimoty, is a free advertising board.
 Think of it like a Japanese version of Craigslist.

-When you want to get rid of your furniture or other items, be sure to use the correct category, location, and description so other people can know what they are looking for and where to find you.
+When you want to get rid of your furniture or other items, be sure to use the correct category, location, and description so that people can know what you are offering and where to find you.

 Because this site also caters to Japanese people, items usually sell much faster.